robenkleene/design-references/web/figma/figma.md

 ## Snap

-- Snap settings are under "Preferences".
+- Snap settings are under `Preferences`.
 - Snapping to the grid only works for direct children of the element the grid is applied to.
 The work around to is to also add the grid to child elements.
 - Toggle on "Snap to Objects" in order to align f4am3s.